justinhchae/app_courts/README.md

 See [/data](https://github.com/justinhchae/appleseed/tree/master/courts/data).

-Includes as zipped csv files:
+Included as compressed csv or pandas pickle files:

 1. change logs for transformations
 2. modified initiation and disposition subsets of source data from SAO